Home » Barcelona » 21 unusual and cool things to do in Barcelona

 We love escape rooms, and our favourite ones in the city (from the ones we’ve tried) are those:

 • After Party: This room is hilarious and perfect for celebrations.
-Think about the movie Hangover and you’ll quickly get the gist!
+Think about the movie Hangover, and you’ll quickly get the gist!

 Overlook Hotel escape room in Barcelona